Single-gender world: In other media

 Despite being robotic life forms with non-sexual reproduction methods, Autobots and Decepticons from the Transformers franchise (1984–present) were understood to be by default all male.
 Female Transformers were originally considered anomalies.

 The parodic film Gayniggers from Outer Space (1992) follows a group of intergalactic homosexual black men as they exterminate the female population of the Earth, eventually creating a utopic male-only world.

 In 1995 Xenaverse TV series Hercules: The Legendary Journeys and Xena: Warrior Princess the centaurs are all male and reproduce with human women.

 Some Pokémon species in Pokémon francise (1996–present) are entirely male, such as Hitmonlee, Hitmonchan and Latios.

 The 1997 science fiction comedy show Lexx, in the episode "Nook" (February 19, 1999), featured a planet populated entirely by monks of a strange repressive order who were forced to spend their lives copying books they could not read.
 They were not aware that women or other forms of society existed.

 Vandread, an anime series from 2000, begins with the premise that men and women separated some time after the colonization of space and moved to different planets, Taraak and Mejeer, respectively, and have been at war with each other for decades.
 Due to circumstances, a small group of men and women are forced to cooperate to return home from the depths of space and fight a common enemy.

 All vampires in 2007 New Zealand film Perfect Creature are males.

 The Minions are an all-male species of small, yellow creatures that appear in Illumination's Despicable Me franchise (2010–present).

 LISA: The Painful is a 2014 post-apocalyptic role-playing video game that takes place in a wasteland called Olathe.
 Once a normal town, following an unseen cataclysm known as "The Flash", all women have perished, and humanity was left with no way to reproduce.

 The 2017 science fiction show The Orville featured a character Bortus played by Peter Macon who is a member of an exclusively masculine society, the Moclans, where female births are very rare.
-In the show's second episode, Bortus' female child was surgically turned male against his wishes.
+In the show's second episode, Bortus' female child Topa was surgically turned male against his wishes.
+In the third season she would realize what happened and reverse the procedure, turning back into a girl.